min2ha/ukwa-site/content/target/40098/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Catherine Fookes on Facebook (Labour candidate for Monmouth)

 Catherine Fookes is the Labour candidate for Monmouth at the 2016 National Assembly Election.